(UNDERSTANDING or Application)

 Possessions are not capitalised upon, because personal thinking gets in the way of performance flow.
 You have your own innocent story of what the game means to you – this might include, wanting to be effective, prove, justify, beliefs, values, honour, whatever you’ve got ON it!

-Thoughts completely outwith the game; relationships, family, finances, a career can also impact your performance, if, you don’t have an understanding of how you operate as a human being.
+Thoughts off the playing field, relationships, family, finances, and career can impact your performance, if, you don’t have an understanding of how not to take the content of your mind so seriously.

 Consumed by additional compelling thoughts, the spark that once was highly recognisable diminishes, leaving hesitation, doubt, and frustration to prevail from low level ‘States of Mind’.